0xcire/pokedex-problem/README.md

 - [x] 1st iteration - useEffect, useState, prop drilling ( probably solution I'd use in constraints of an actual interview)

-[] 2nd iteration - custom hook / context api / Suspense
+[x] 2nd iteration - custom hooks / Zustand

+- Was going to use Context here but Zustand makes more sense, especially going into final iteration
+- Will likely use Context for Theme Switching, however.
+- Liked idea of Suspense but since future of api is fragile will just implement next with a data fetching library that supports it

-[] 3rd iteration - Redux Toolkit / RTK Query or React Query
+[] 3rd iteration - SWR

+Just learned about SWR as another option alongside RTK Query, and React Query and want to learn.

 - Theme Switch
 - Pagination
 - Animations
 - Error Handling / Loader Skeletons
-- try implementing layout animations for deleting rows / etc as seen from Sam Selikoff's YT channel

 ## note